×

 When Will We See This Invention in Our Pockets?

-Don’t be in a rush to ditch your iPhone 17 just yet!
+Don’t rush to give up your iPhone 17 just yet!
 The timeline suggests that final specifications for components and suppliers will be settled by the end of 2026 or the first quarter of 2027.
 As for mass production of the phone, it is expected to begin in 2028.
-However, we may not have to wait that long to see the company’s first physical product, as reports indicate the possibility of launching “smart earbuds” in the second half of 2026.
+However, we may not have to wait that long to see the first physical product from the company, as reports indicate the possibility of launching “smart earbuds” in the second half of 2026.

 من موقع فون إسلام: شخص يحمل هاتفاً أزرق اللون يحمل هاتف OpenAI مع نص "مرحباً، هاتف OpenAI" وشعار OpenAI معروضاً فوق الجهاز.

-The ultimate goal is a phone that constantly understands the user’s context, combining small AI models that run on-device for privacy and speed, with massive cloud models for complex tasks.
-In doing so, OpenAI will gain more accurate data about user habits, a priceless treasure in the heated AI race.
+The ultimate goal is a phone that constantly understands the user’s context, combining small AI models that run on-device to maintain privacy and speed, with massive cloud models for complex tasks.
+By doing so, OpenAI will gain more accurate data about user habits, a priceless treasure in the heated AI race.

 Do you think AI is truly capable of killing the traditional app era and taking over our pockets?